-You can enter VPD information from the SVC> prompt.
-See "Accessing the Service Recovery Prompt (SVC>)" on page C-3.
-Then, type vpd.
+Answer You can enter VPD information from the SVC> prompt.
+See "Accessing the Service Recovery Prompt (SVC>)" on page E-4.
+Then, type vpd and press Enter.
 You will be prompted for the rest of the information.

 Getting Up-to-Date IBM 2212 Information